kisslinux/kisslinux.github.io/pages/new.md

 All distribution package build tools written in the shell which use an additional shell script full of variables, arrays and functions actually `eval` the latter script into the build tool's "namespace".

 In the shell, using `source` or `.` is actually no different from using `eval`.
-Any code run using `source`/`.` is executed in the same running shell.
+Any code run using `source`/`.` is executed in the same running shell (*and can modify the build tool itself*).

 In KISS the build script is executed as if it were any other executable file, essentially just a `./build`.
+The build script has no access to the internals of the package manager.

 #### Build scripts are language agnostic